LennartJKlein/pathfinder/sample/README.md

 # Sample

-This is where the magic happens.
+This map contains the program we used to solve the Chips & Circuits case.

+# Usage
+Run the following code from this directory to run the program:
+'''
+python sample
+'''

 # Notable content:

 ## data

 The assignment contains 6 net lists and two gate files.
-Netlist 1-3 are used on gatees1, 4-6 for gates2.
+Netlist 1-3 are used on gates1, netlist 4-6 for gates2.
 The gates are loaded into a Numby board.
 The netlist files are .txt and numbered from 1 to 6.
 0 is a dummy list for debugging.
 Gates are numbered from 1 to 2.
 Also, the gates files have a dummy named gates0.
 The gates are comma separated files.